aws-samples/minimum-viable-dataspace-for-catenax/README.md

 ## Backlog

+* Fix conflicts of various seed jobs during (repeated) MXD deployment
+  * Error: job: default/bob-azurite-init is not in complete state
+  * Error: job: default/alice-azurite-init is not in complete state
+  * MXD seed job idempotency
 * Include HTTP backend service to be used in addition to Amazon S3 for `DataAddress` definitions
 * Include decentral [Digital Twin Registry](https://github.com/eclipse-tractusx/tutorial-resources/issues/50) into MVD deployment